Songtech-0912/notli-notes/README.md

 # Exam-Reference-Sheets

  Preparing for exams?
 You'll find help here.

 Everyone knows the craziness of exam time - suddenly, you're dying to find revision books you've never bothered to read, and you can't go without a day without your notebook.
 But what if you lose your notebook?
 What if your notes go missing?
 You forgot to take notes on an important topic?
 It's easy to panic if that happens - it's happened to me many times before.

 That's why I've decided to electrify all of my notebooks and school notes.
 Just like the open-source community and the open design movement, I've decided to make all of my notes free to use and modify.
 Hopefully, once others benefit from these notes, they can also contribute to the notes on their own.

 ## Quick Start

 Currently, notes are available for the following subjects:

 - [Honors Chemistry](Honors-Chemistry-Reference.md)

 Read the notes by simply clicking on each of the notes.
 They can be downloaded as Markdown files (with the `.md` extension) and viewed offline as well.

+## Download

+You can download these notes as PDFs if you wish.
+Here's how to do so:

+1. Something...

+2. Something...

+3. Something...

 ## Work in progress

-- [ ] Change all KaTeX formulas to SVG images
+- [ ] Switch to using mdBook for the notes, which can display the KaTeX formulas properly
-	- Currently all KaTeX formulas are displayed verbatim as $$s which look horrible
+  - Currently all KaTeX formulas are displayed verbatim as $$s which look horrible, which is why mdBook is necessary
+  - In addition, mdBook allows for PDF export
 - [ ] Full documentation on how to edit, modify or use GitHub with notes

 ## Contribution